Ashford University Catalog

 **Satisfying the English Language Requirement does not exempt a student who earned his/her high school diploma outside of the United States from the additional admission requirements for applicants with international academic credentials.

-^If satisfying the English Language Requirement through a high school diploma, GED, or equivalent not completed in the United States, additional documentation may be required.
+^If satisfying the English Language Requirement through a high school diploma, GED, or equivalent was not completed in the United States, additional documentation may be required.
 Please contact the Registrar’s Office for further information

 Conditionally admitted students who do not achieve provisional or full admission status after one attempt in the Ashford Promise, are allowed a second period of conditional admission in order to be provisionally or fully admitted.